Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Classes/The Gumshoe.md

 You get all the basic [[moves]], and three Gumshoe [[moves]].
 You get these two:

-B **Occult Confidential**: The first time in each mystery that you observe a monster, minion, or phenomenon in action, you may ask one question from the **[[investigate a mystery]]** list.
+- **Occult Confidential**: The first time in each mystery that you observe a monster, minion, or phenomenon in action, you may ask one question from the **[[investigate a mystery]]** list.

-B **The Naked City**: You have lots of personal contacts wherever you go.
+- **The Naked City**: You have lots of personal contacts wherever you go.
 Pick four contact types from the following areas (or from other areas agreed to between you and [[the Keeper]]):

-Academics, Accountants, Artists, Bartenders, Clergy, Conspiracy

-Theorists, Construction, Courts, Criminals (organised), Criminals

-(street), Cultists, Engineers, Espionage, Film and TV, Forensic Scientists, Fringe Scientists, Hackers, Journalists, Lawyers,

-Mechanics, Media, Medical Practioners, Military, Morgue, Occult,

-Police (local), Police (national), Politicians, Prisons, Private

-Security, Property Developers, Stage Magicians, Technologists,
+    - Academics, Accountants, Artists, Bartenders, Clergy, Conspiracy Theorists, Construction, Courts, Criminals (organised), Criminals (street), Cultists, Engineers, Espionage, Film and TV, Forensic Scientists, Fringe Scientists, Hackers, Journalists, Lawyers, Mechanics, Media, Medical Practioners, Military, Morgue, Occult, Police (local), Police (national), Politicians, Prisons, Private Security, Property Developers, Stage Magicians, Technologists, Transportation

-Transportation

 You can hit them up for info (+1 to one **[[investigate a mystery]]** roll) or small favours—but there may be a small cost involved.
 Personal contacts can provide more significant help but [[the Keeper]] decides their price on a case-by-case basis.

 Then pick one of these:

-b **The Postman Always Rings Twice**: Twice per mystery—as long as you follow your Code—you may reroll a roll.
+- **The Postman Always Rings Twice**: Twice per mystery—as long as you follow your Code—you may reroll a roll.

-b **The Long Goodbye**: You can’t die with an open case (usually your current mystery).
+- **The Long Goodbye**: You can’t die with an open case (usually your current mystery).
 Specifically, you suffer all [[harm]] as normal but your death is postponed until you have either completed or abandoned the case, or you break your Code (then all bets are off). b **Jessica Jones Entry**: When you double-talk your way into a secure location, roll [[+Charm]].

-On a 10+ pick three, on a 7-9 pick two, on a fail pick one:
+    -  On a 10+ pick three, on a 7-9 pick two, on a fail pick one:
         -  You don’t leave any trace of what you searched.
         -  You find what you wanted.
         -  You find something else that’s important.
         -  You don’t piss anyone off.
         -  You aren’t recognised.

-b **Out of the Past**: You have a police buddy who will do you big favors.
+- **Out of the Past**: You have a police buddy who will do you big favors.
 Get in touch with them when you need to redirect law enforcement attention, get a heads-up on what operations are planned, or access police files.
 You now owe them: expect them to collect on it soon.

-b **Asphalt Jungle**: You heal faster than normal people.
+- **Asphalt Jungle**: You heal faster than normal people.
 Any time your [[harm]] gets healed, heal an extra point.
 You are immune to all the [[harm]] move effects under ‘0-[[harm]]’ and ‘1-[[harm]]’ (when [[the Keeper]] would apply these, you ignore it).

-b **Hacker with a Dragon Tattoo**: When you hack into a computer system, roll [[+Sharp]].
+- **Hacker with a Dragon Tattoo**: When you hack into a computer system, roll [[+Sharp]].
 On 10+ pick two, on a 7-9 pick one:

 -  You leave no traces.
 -  You learn something important.
 -  You can leave misinformation in place.
 -  You gain access to somewhere you want to get in to.

-b **“Just one more thing”**: When you ask a suspect leading questions, roll [[+Charm]].
+- **“Just one more thing”**: When you ask a suspect leading questions, roll [[+Charm]].
 On a 10+ [[hold]] 2, on a 7-9 [[hold]] 1, on a miss [[hold]] 1 but something bad is going to happen too.

 Spend your [[hold]] to ask questions from this list:

 -  One question from the **[[investigate a mystery]]** list.

 -  Was that a lie?

 -  What is something you left out that you didn’t want me to notice?

 -  Are you complicit with any [[ongoing]] criminal activity?

 -  Did you commit this specific crime?

 ## Gear